Alveel/minio-manager/README.md

 make stop-test-environment
 ```

-**Note** that the created `secrets-insecure.yaml` will not be removed automatically or overwritten with the setup command.
+**Note** that the created `secrets-insecure.yaml` will not be removed automatically and will get overwritten by the setup command.

 To finalize the set-up for publishing to PyPi or Artifactory, see
 [here](https://fpgmaas.github.io/cookiecutter-pdm/features/publishing/#set-up-for-pypi).